UniTime/unitime-doc/CAS.md

 unitime.cas.logout=/logout
 ```

-When the above property is set as such, the user is logged out of CAS server once he/she clicks the Logut item in UniTime.
+When the above property is set as such, the user is logged out of CAS server once they clicks the Logut item in UniTime.

 ## More details